 The Directors are mindful of the principal risks and uncertainties detailed below that affect the viability of the Company and have undertaken a robust risk analysis.
 The Directors have identified the principal risks and how the effects of these risks are mitigated by the Company to minimise any loss.
 The Directors have concluded that ultimately, due to the nature of the illiquidity of many of the investments, an inherent risk to the Company's viability during this period is the availability of sufficient working capital to meet the Company's ongoing expenses.
-In order to quantify this risk, the Company has prepared a base-level detailed financial forecast for the 14 months from the approval of these financial statements.
+In order to quantify this risk, the Company has prepared a base-level detailed financial forecast for the 14 months from the approval of these Financial Statements.
 The key assumptions in the financial forecasts include:

-- Estimated cash inflows from the existing portfolio in the period to June 2024 of US\$0.5 million to use for working capital purposes, based on indicated bids; - Base fixed costs of operation of approximately US\$1.21m for the remainder of the 14 month period from the approval of these Financial Statements.
+- Estimated cash inflows from the existing portfolio in Q4 2024 of US\$0.63 million to use for working capital purposes, based on indicated bids.
+These estimated inflows do not include the proceeds expected from the Vision RJ or Vision ELT investments, the timings of which are more uncertain.
+Significant bids for both holdings have been received, and one or both of these could therefore be sold to provide cashflow if required; - Base fixed costs of operation of approximately US\$0.91 million for the remainder of the 14-month period from the approval of these Financial Statements, including liquidation costs.

-Based on this forecast, the Company would continue to have sufficient cash resources to meet its ongoing liabilities for the period from July 2023 to December 2024, even in the unlikely absence of any realisations of the portfolio occurring in the 14 months from the approval of these financial statements.
+Based on this forecast, the Company would continue to have sufficient cash resources to meet its ongoing liabilities for the period to December 2025.
+It should be noted however, that there remains significant uncertainty as to the timings of the estimated realisations from the portfolio.